MathewJHouser/SCHC-411-Formalization-and-Mathematics/USC SCHC 411 Notes/README.md

-Notes from UofSC SCHC 411: Formalization and Mathematics
+Notes from U of SC SCHC 411: Formalization and Mathematics